Frequently Asked Questions

 How can I stay informed about Project updates?

 NICTD relies heavily on email and the Project website to communicate with those who have shown interest in the Project.
-The best way to stay informed about upcoming public meetings and Project updates is to provide us your email address using the comment form.
-You may also provide a mailing address for meeting notifications.
-Up-to-date information will be posted on this website, and also our Facebook page.
+The best way to stay informed about upcoming public meetings and Project updates is to provide us your email address using the comment form or signing up for construction notifications at: https://www.nictdwestlake.com/construction/.

 Project Elements

-Where are maintenance and storage facility sites being considered?
+Where is the maintenance and storage facility located?

-A Maintenance and Storage Facility (MSF) Yard that includes an Employee Administration – Light Maintenance (EALM) building will be constructed just south of the Hammond Gateway Station.
+A Maintenance and Storage Facility (MSF) Yard that includes an Employee Administration – Light Maintenance (EALM) building was constructed just south of the Hammond Gateway Station.
 The yard site is sized to ultimately accommodate a future Maintenance Shop Facility and Car Wash Building.
-Traction power substations powering the overhead catenary system will be located at the MSF Yard, South Hammond Station, and the Munster/Dyer Main Street Station.
+Traction power substations powering the overhead catenary system are located at the MSF Yard, South Hammond Station, and the Munster/Dyer Main Street Station.

-In compliance with ADA standards, the design of the FEIS Preferred Alternative includes access for people with disabilities at all stations and platforms.
+In compliance with ADA standards, there is access for people with disabilities at all stations and platforms.
 For example, station designs include ADA parking and a public address system with both speakers and signs to convey information to people with disabilities in compliance with ADA requirements.
-All platforms will be accessible by ADA-compliant ramps and will include tactile warning strips at their edges.
-All platforms will be ADA-compliant for boarding and exiting the train.
+All platforms are accessible by ADA-compliant ramps and include tactile warning strips at their edges.
+All platforms are ADA-compliant for boarding and exiting the train.
 Pedestrian tunnels will also be designed to be compliant and will provide safe, accessible crossing of the tracks.
-Any new crosswalk ramps and grades for new sidewalks will comply with ADA regulations including pushbuttons and pedestrian signal heads.
+New crosswalk ramps and grades for new sidewalks comply with ADA regulations including pushbuttons and pedestrian signal heads.

 What vehicle type is proposed to be used for the service?

-Electric powered trains using overhead wires would be used for service, the same as is used on the South Shore Line.
+Electric powered trains using overhead wires will be used for service, the same as is used on the South Shore Line.

-Will freight trains use the same tracks as the West Lake Corridor Project?
+Will freight trains use the same tracks as the West Lake Corridor Project/Monon Corridor service ?

-The new track and bridges proposed for the West Lake Corridor service have been designed exclusively for passenger rail service.
+The new track and bridges for the Monon Corridor were designed exclusively for passenger rail service.

 How will parking be handled at stations?

 Each station includes a parking lot and a pick-up/drop-off area.
-NICTD will work with the host community in later phases of the Project to determine how parking operations will be handled for each station.
+NICTD will work with the host community to determine how parking operations will be handled for each station.
 It is possible the operation and maintenance will be the responsibility of the host community.
 Under this scenario, it is possible that a parking fee would be assessed.
-Host communities will be offered the opportunity to be fully engaged in the design of parking and station facilities.

 Will stations be accessible by bike?

-NICTD is designing stations to be as bicycle- and pedestrian-friendly as possible and would work with local communities to include them in the development of compatible infrastructure for accessing the stations.
+NICTD designed stations to be as bicycle- and pedestrian-friendly as possible and is working with local communities to include them in the development of compatible infrastructure for accessing the stations.
 Installation of bicycle lanes on adjoining streets would be outside the Project’s scope, and it would be in the jurisdiction of the local communities to add bicycle lanes near the stations.

-Each station would include station platforms, parking facilities, benches, trash receptacles, bicycle racks, and other site furnishings.
-Shelter buildings would be located at Munster/Dyer Main Street and Hammond Gateway Stations only.
+Each station includes station platforms, parking facilities, benches, trash receptacles, bicycle racks, and other site furnishings.
+Shelter buildings are located at Munster/Dyer Main Street and Hammond Gateway Stations only.

 Will I be able to bring my bike on the train?